-"These were the temptations I overcame this week [or today]: \\\\\."
-"These are the unpleasant emotions I had, but I stayed sober anyway: \\\\\."
-"The good choices I made for managing temptations and emotions were \\\\\."
-"I have now been in recovery x months and y days and what I learned about myself is \\\\\."
-Pat yourself on the back.
-"What is going better in my work now is \\\\\."
-"What is better in my relationships now is \\\\\."
-"I notice my mind is functioning better by \\\\\."
-"If you ask me to share what I learned with people who had only a week or two of abstinence, I will tell them \\\\\."
-"If I were to ask my best [sober] friends to comment on how I am doing, I think they would say \\\\\."
-"My best hopes for this year, which can be achieved because I am sober, are \\\\."

-We call the skill behind all these statement is called self-reinforcement.
-That is the pattern of granting yourself a positive for a specific behavior or change.
-That can be self-praise or a self-reward.
+"These were the temptations I overcame this week [or today]: ·" "These are the unpleasant emotions I had, but I stayed sober anyway: .,,, "The good choices I made for managing temptations and emotions were "I have now been in recovery x months and y days and what I learned" Pat yourself on the back. d about myself is "What is going better in my work now is ."
+"What is better in my relationships now is" "I notice my mind is functioning better by" "I notice my mind is functioning better by" "If you ask me to share what I learned with people who had only a abstinence, I will tell them" "If I were to ask my best [sober] friends to comment on how I am doing, I week or two of "If I were to ask my best [sober] friends to comment on how I am doing, I think they would say" say" "A year from now, when I look back on my personal growth, I wil ll be able to say "My best hopes for this year, which can be achieved because I am sober, an re" We call the skill behind all these statement is called self-reinforcement .
+That granting yourself a positive for a specific behavior or change.
+That can be self-reward.
 That can be something immediate.
-For example, a partner can say "Today, I appreciate your sobriety and your hard work in recovery."
+For example, a partner can say "Today sobriety and your hard work in recovery."
 You can do the same for yourself.
-Self-reinforcement can also be something longer term.
-That is, for a week or a month of recovery work.

-STATEMENTS OF SUCCESS SINCE THE BEGINNING OF SOBRIETY

-"When I look back at how far I have come, my life is better in these ways:

-"My home life is better and I notice ."

-"My finances are better and I notice ."

-"My work is better and I notice ."

-"My health is better and I notice ."

-"My mind is better and I notice .,,
+Self-ralso be something longer term.
+That is, for a week or a month of recovery work. f-praise or a self- y, I appreciate your reinforcement can STATEMENTS OF SUCCESS SINCE THE BEGINNING OF SOBI RIETY "When I look back at how far I have come, my life is better in these ways: "My home life is better and I notice ·, "My finances are better and I notice ,, "My work is better and I notice ••• "My health is better and I notice" "My mind is better and I notice ··